 North Carolina Franchise Tax Information

-North Carolina has detailed information about Franchise Taxes on their website.
+North Carolina has detailed information about franchise taxes on their website.
 Tax forms can be found here.

-When is it due?
+When is North Carolina’s franchise tax due?

-How is it calculated?
+How is North Carolina’s franchise tax calculated?

 North Carolina’s Form CD-405 C-Corp Tax Return (2023 Form here as an example) has a Schedule C for calculating Net Worth, and Schedule O for calculating the Apportionment Factor.